-Where can Ethylbenzene be found and how is it used?
+Where can ethylbenzene be found and how is it used?

-Ethylbenzene can be detected in air, water and soil.
+Ethylbenzene can be detected in air, water, and soil.
 It occurs naturally in coal tar and petroleum, but it is also in the environment from human activities.
-The main use of Ethylbenzene is to manufacture styrene, a compound used to make plastics.
-Ethylbenzene is also found in gasoline, paints, inks, insecticides, carpet glues and tobacco products.
+Its main is to manufacture styrene, a compound used to make plastics.
+Ethylbenzene is also found in gasoline, paints, inks, insecticides, carpet glues, and tobacco products.

-How can people be exposed to Ethylbenzene?
+How can people be exposed to ethylbenzene?

-You could be exposed to Ethylbenzene through:
+You could be exposed to ethylbenzene through:

-Breathing Ethylbenzene where it is made or used.
-People who work with varnish, spray paints, adhesives and glue may be exposed to high levels at work or around the home.
-Persons living near a factory where Ethylbenzene is made or used can breathe it in air near the factory.
-Gasoline and car exhaust are major forms of exposure for the general public.
+Breathing ethylbenzene where it is made or used.
+People who work with varnish, spray paints, adhesives, and glue may be exposed to high levels at work or around the home.
+Persons living near a factory where ethylbenzene is made or used can breathe it in air near the factory.
+Gasoline and car exhaust are major forms of exposure for the public.
 Exposure can also occur from tobacco smoke.

-Drinking water contaminated by Ethylbenzene.
-Liquid Ethylbenzene can enter water or soil from spills, factory releases or from leaking underground gasoline tanks.
+Drinking water contaminated by ethylbenzene.
+Liquid ethylbenzene can enter water or soil from spills, factory releases, or from leaking underground gasoline tanks.

-How does Ethylbenzene work and how can it affect my health?
+How does ethylbenzene work and how can it affect my health?

-Short-term exposure to airborne Ethylbenzene can affect the central nervous system, causing dizziness, sleepiness, headache, or difficulty with hand coordination.
-Ethylbenzene also irritates the eyes, nose, throat and skin.
-Long-term exposure to airborne Ethylbenzene has a lasting effect on the nervous system.
+Short-term exposure to airborne ethylbenzene can affect the central nervous system, causing dizziness, sleepiness, headache, or difficulty with hand coordination.
+Ethylbenzene also irritates the eyes, nose, throat, and skin.
+Long-term exposure to airborne ethylbenzene has a lasting effect on the nervous system.

+Ethylbenzene was named as a possible cancer-causing substance.
 Animal studies show that long-term exposure causes liver and kidney damage.
-Although the health effects of drinking Ethylbenzene are not well known, animal studies show that large doses impact the central nervous system.
-Mice and rats that breathed Ethylbenzene developed cancers of the lung, liver and kidneys.
+Although the health effects of drinking ethylbenzene are not well known, animal studies show that large doses impact the central nervous system.
+Mice and rats that breathed ethylbenzene developed cancers of the lung, liver, and kidneys.